/38. Count and Say

 Strings62.4% acceptance

-Given a positive integer sequence index k, generate the k-th term of the sequence defined as follows: The first term is "1".
-Each subsequent term is constructed by applying run-length encoding to the previous term, where each group of consecutive identical digits is replaced by the count followed by the digit.
+Given a positive integer sequence index k, generate the k-th term of the sequence defined as follows: The first term is the string "1".
+Each subsequent term is produced by applying run-length encoding to the previous term, where each group of consecutive identical digits is replaced by the count of digits followed by the digit itself.
 Return the k-th term as a string.

 Example 1